fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 Additionally you may also want to have a look at the `Settings.Designer.cs` file to get a feel how this works.

-#### The *applicationSettings* and *userSettings* Section
+#### The *Application* and *User* Scopes

-In settings designer you should have noticed that the settings keys has two choices for scope: *User* and *Application*.
+In settings designer you should have noticed that the settings keys has two choices for scope: *Application* and *User*.
 They differ in the type of property they result in Settings class.

 - The *Application* scoped settings are get only properties; stores system level information that are not likely to change at run time.
+Default values for application scoped configurations reside in *applicationSettings* section in App.config file.
 - The *User* scoped settings are get and set properties; intended to store user preferences that are likely to change at run time.
+User scoped configuratios have their default values in *userSettings* section in App.config file.

 #### Updating and Saving User Scoped Application Settings in Run Time